IoannisKaragiannis/LinearAlgebra/README.md

 ### LINK YOUR PROJECT WITH *LinearAlgebra* LIBRARY.

-In your main project include this line
+Remember that this is a header-only library based on templates.
+Therefore, there is no need to compile anything at this step.
+Go to your main project and include this line

 ```c++
 #include </usr/local/LinearAlgebra/include/base.h>